 The Long Beach Casting Club offers several classes throughout the year to the public.
 Soon you will be able to check out the links below to find out more detailed information on each of the available classes:

 This class is our most popular!
 The class is led by FFF Certified Master Casting Instructors with individual one-on-one instruction from FFF Certified Casting Instructors.
 This class covers the basics of equipment and casting technique so your first fly fishing outing will be fun and enjoyable!
 Class starts out with basic equipment coverage, then gets you on the pond casting.
 Several techniques will be covered include the pickup and laydown, false cast, roll casts and an introduction to line mends.
-The class begins March 7, 2017 and runs for a total of 5 weeks of instruction.
+The class begins March 13, 2018 and runs for a total of 5 weeks of instruction.
 You do NOT have to be a club member to take advantage of this fabulous training.
 Pre-registration is not needed, just show up at the clubhouse!

 This class will emphasize improving an individual’s basic casting ability and in particular look at methods of self-correction.
 The class will also look at increasing distance through adding line speed to the cast and an introduction to the double haul.
 Finally, the class will look at simply and practical ways to mend lines and fight fish.
 Must be a club member to attend.
-The class begins October 3, 2017 and runs for a total of 3 weeks of instruction.
+The class begins October 2, 2018 and runs for a total of 3 weeks of instruction.

 Learn the steps needed to build your own fly rod.
 This class covers the basics of component selection and techniques needed to make your own rod.
 While instruction focuses on fly rods, the techniques covered are applicable to regular fresh and saltwater rods too.
 In addition to instruction, class participants have access to specialized building tools to help build that special heirloom rod.
 No tools are needed for the Orientation class.
 Small fee for the Rod Building Manual.
 Class is free and open to all.
-This class begins May 16, 2017 and runs for a total of 5 weeks of instruction (ends on June 20, 2017).
+This class begins May 15, 2018 and runs for a total of 5 weeks of instruction (ends on June 19, 2018).

 This class covers the techniques to tie your own flies from the ground up.
 The class starts with thread control and whip finishing, proceeding on more advanced techniques like parachute wings and wing casings.
 In addition to the tying techniques, material selection and other tying information is covered as introduced throughout the course of the class.
 The way this class is taught, by the end of the class you will be able to examine a new fly, figure out the materials and techniques required to make it, and make your own.
 Additionally, techniques are introduced slowly and in such a way that they build on each other so you will feel confident in the more advanced techniques introduced at the end of the class.
 Also, a new fly is introduced each week with the technique, so by the end of the class you will have an assortment of flies in your box to take out on the water with you!
-This class starts November 7, 2017 and runs for a total of 17 weeks of instruction.
+This class starts October 30, 2018 and runs for a total of 17 weeks of instruction.
 Class is free and open to all.

 On the River Clinic